drogers141/imdb-info-local-videos/README.md

 # IMdb Info for Local Videos

-This is a website meant to work on a local machine where you have movies and tv series on disk or on the computer and want IMdb ratings and summaries available for them.
+This is a website meant to work on a local machine where you have movies and tv series on disk or on the computer and want IMDb ratings and summaries available for them.
 It is implemented as a Django application, and is not secured for remote deployment.

 ## Storage of tracked videos